Animal and Plant Health Inspection Service, USDA.

 To determine the presence and extent of a European gypsy moth or an Asian gypsy moth infestation, APHIS sets traps in high-risk areas to collect specimens.
 Once an infestation is identified, control and eradication work (usually involving State cooperation) is initiated to eliminate the moths.

-The PPQ or State employee submitting the moth for analysis must complete a gypsy moth identification worksheet (PPQ Form 305), which accompanies the insect to the laboratory.
-The worksheet enables Federal and State regulatory officials to identify and track specific specimens through the DNA identification tests that are conducted.
+The PPQ or State/local officials submitting the moth for analysis must complete a specimen worksheet, which accompanies the insect to the laboratory.
+The worksheet enables Federal and State/local officials to identify and track specific specimens through the DNA identification tests that are conducted.
 In addition, the information provided by the gypsy moth identification worksheets is vital to APHIS' ability to monitor, detect, and eradicate gypsy moth infestations.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: